paulross/pymemtrace/docs/source/examples/c_py_mem_trace.rst

     NEXT: 64    +1      0.084566     C_CALL   test.py #  65 len     17526784            0
     NEXT: 65    +1      0.084568     C_RETURN test.py #  65 len     17526784            0

-There is some discussion about the performance of :py:mod:`pymemtrace.cPyMemTrace` here :ref:`tech_notes-cpymemtrace`
+There is some discussion about the performance of :py:mod:`pymemtrace.cPyMemTrace` here :ref:`tech_notes-cpymemtrace_perf`

 .. _examples-cpymemtrace-reference-tracing: